mikejarema/bootstrap-tumblr-theme/README.md

 ## Roadmap

-* release as a theme within Tumblr's theme gallery
+* release as a theme within Tumblr's theme gallery *(submitted and pending approval)*
 * make it better&#8482;
   * translation: looking for feedback and bug reports, please [complain](https://github.com/mikejarema/bootstrap-tumblr-theme/issues), fork and contribute!)